zatarain/jarnik/README.md

 ### Create a new project

 * Command: `new`
+* Description: Create a new project base structure.
 * Shortcut: `n`
 * Syntax: `jarnik {new | -n | /n} [path/]name`
 * Parameters: